Lights Out (Glee): Production

 Shooting for the episode began in March and continued at least through April 3, 2013.
 Special guest star Sarah Jessica Parker returns as Kurt's boss at Vogue.com, Isabelle Wright.
 According to show co-creator Ryan Murphy, the musical number that Parker appears in—"At the Ballet", along with Michele, Colfer and Rivera—was Parker's idea.

 Jane Lynch appears as former cheerleading coach Sue Sylvester in this episode, and performs "Little Girls" from the musical Annie.
-Lynch will be making her Broadway debut in Annie in May 2013, playing Miss Hannigan, the role that sings that song.
+Lynch made her Broadway debut in Annie in May 2013, playing Miss Hannigan, the role that sings that song.

 A number of scenes for the episode shown in previews and advance publicity were not included in the broadcast version.
 Although Cory Monteith had shot scenes as Finn Hudson prior to entering rehab at the end of March 2013, at least one of which was shown in the "Episodic photos" section of the FoxFlash website, and the press release for the episode stated that "Will and Finn enlist the members of New Directions to 'unplug'", Finn does not appear in the episode as broadcast.
 Similarly, scenes of Blaine in costume and of Blaine and Sam interrogating Becky were also not shown.

 Jessica Sanchez, the runner-up on American Idol in its eleventh season, makes her acting debut in this episode as Frida Romero, a powerhouse singer in the Hoosierdaddies glee club that is a rival to New Directions in the upcoming Regionals show choir competition.
 Sanchez will also be appearing in the final two episodes of Glee this season.

 Other recurring characters in this episode include Principal Figgins (Theba), new cheerleading coach Roz Washington (Leakes), glee club members Wade "Unique" Adams (Alex Newell), Marley Rose (Melissa Benoist), Jake Puckerman (Artist), Kitty Wilde (Tobin) and Ryder Lynn (Jenner), and cheerleader Becky Jackson (Potter).

 Six songs from the episode are being released as singles, including the previously mentioned Broadway numbers "At the Ballet" and "Little Girls", plus The Righteous Brothers' "You've Lost That Lovin' Feelin' sung by Overstreet and Jenner, Queen's "We Will Rock You", R.E.M.'s "Everybody Hurts" sung by Jenner, and Billy Joel's "The Longest Time" performed by McHale, Overstreet, Jenner, Benoist, Artist and Tobin.